Here are a handful of jargonish terms floating around my head, and my off the cuff definitions.

 Minimum viable product.

 This is the bare minimum you can do to launch your product.
-I initially thought this would take a few days.
+For myself, I initially thought this would take a few days.
 Then I realized probably a few weeks.
 Now I’m thinking months.
 I’m sure soon, I’ll realize it can easily take years to develop everything needed for a minimum viable product.
+Then again, I’m a serial procrastinator.

-A learned about this one as a “click funnel.”
+I learned about this one as a “click funnel.”
 They drive customers toward a sale.
 The examples I keep coming across are either a tease, clickbait, or worth seriously considering.
 The best ones make me want to hit purchase right away.
 The persuasive ones are often legit brands or I’ve heard their names from trusted sources.
+Beware the sleaze though.

 Business model canvas.